Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Classical and quantum thermalization

-Boltzmann provided the first microscopic derivation of the second law of thermodynamics, by establishing the celebrated H-theorem---showing the increase in entropy in a classical ideal gas---while making the so called \textit{Stosszahlansatz} or molecular chaos assumption, an epistemic restriction neglecting collision driven correlations~\cite{Stanf_Enc_phil24,Frigg2008_classica_therm,Wallace_classica_therm,Sklar1993Physics}.
-However, following arguments by Loschmidt and Zermelo that the assumption is not consistent with the time-reversal symmetric and deterministic Hamiltonian laws of motion, Boltzmann developed two connected ideas arguing for the increase of entropy---the notion of typicality and the idea that the universe started from a lower entropic state~\cite{Stanf_Enc_phil24,Frigg2008_classica_therm}.
+Focusing on the setting of single systems, Boltzmann provided the first microscopic derivation of the second law of thermodynamics, by establishing the celebrated H-theorem---showing the increase in thermodynamic entropy in a classical ideal (hard ball) gas, while making the so called \textit{Stosszahlansatz} or molecular chaos assumption, that joint two-particle distributions always factorize as a product of two single particle marginal distributions, an epistemic restriction neglecting correlations before and after collisions~\cite{Stanf_Enc_phil24,Frigg2008_classica_therm,Wallace_classica_therm,Sklar1993Physics}.
+Indeed, following arguments by Loschmidt and Zermelo that the Stosszahlansatz assumption is not consistent with the time-reversal symmetric and deterministic Hamiltonian laws of motion, Boltzmann developed two connected ideas, arguing for the increase of entropy, the notion of typicality and that the universe started from a lower entropic state~\cite{Stanf_Enc_phil24,Frigg2008_classica_therm}, as discussed below.